It’s that time of the year again; time for Zu-Zu’s petals.

 But first, a few words on a related “seasonal” film; one that I haven’t seen tree dozen times, and will not likely see.
 I was waiting for Mel Gibson’s film about the birth of Jesus—The Placenta of the Christ—but it looks like I will have to hold off until Mel sobers up.
 No, I’m, referring to the timely release of a film called, just in case those dimmed kids who have gone to “intelligent design” school in Kansas can’t get it, The Nativity Story .

 You have to be some kid in a madrassa in the hills of Afghanistan not to have heard the nativity story.
 But Christian fundamentalists are of a mind these days that Biblical realism is the way to go in persuading themselves that the well worked-over fairytales of the good book are literal truth.
-Cecil B. DeMille used to scour the Bible for good sex that carried the imprimaturthat it was ”from the Bible.”
-It was a way of getting around the prudich production code.
+Cecil B. DeMille used to scour the Bible for good sex that carried the imprimatur that it was ”from the Bible.”
+It was a way of getting around the prudish Production Code.
 But he stayed away from un-protected sex.
 My point is, why bother with this story that’s on nearly every Christmas card and church créche.
 Why?
 Because there’s a lot better stuff out there, including my favorite, from 1946 . . . bell-tinkle, bell-tinkle, bell-tinkle . . .
 It’s a Wonderful Life.
 Right, the movie that is probably as well-known now about Christmas as the nativity story.

 OK, call me a sappy, Frank Capra sentimentalist; I can take it.
 I usually have to eat popcorn to keep from lip-synching every line of dialog from this film.
 Yet, each time I see it I pick up some nuance I hadn’t previously noticed, something that makes it a little richer.
 But the reason I like this movie is not that it’s just a whacking good “every-time-a-bell-rings-an angel-gets-his-wings” Christmas story; it’s a good deal more than that.

 It’s a Wonderful Life appeared just after the war, at a time when the small town was waning fast in the American experience and many of the changes discussed above were beginning to take effect.
 In some sense it is the last of the truly positive small town films, and even at that, it has elements that recognize that the small town—and America–would never be quite the same.
-The 1960s were not far away.
+The 1960s were not far off.

 It’s a Wonderful Life is in many respects about the “common man” that Capra, an Italian immigrant, so admired in the American character.
 George Bailey (James Stewart) is characterized as just such a person: honest, hardworking, unselfish, uncomplicated.
 Except that George has dreams that exceed the limitations of his small town, Bedford Falls.
 He yearns for travel, adventure, and to change the world for the better with noble projects.
-Because of family circumstances, and surrendering his heart to Mary—yup, another Mary—the girl he marries (played by Donna Reed), George never gets to leave Bedford Falls and he accounts most of his life as a failure because he has not lived out his dreams.
+Because of family circumstances, and surrendering his heart to Mary—yup, another virginal Mary—the girl he marries (played by Donna Reed), George never gets to leave Bedford Falls and he accounts most of his life as a failure because he has not lived out his dreams.
 George did not even get a chance to leave courtesy of the local daft board which classified him “4-F” because of the hearing loss in the ear he injured while saving his younger brother from drowning.

 It is in George’s lowest moment, on Christmas Eve, when besieged by a debt not of his own making, that he decides to end his life.
 That decision is the premise for the film: a guardian angel shows him how many lives he has touched in a positive way, and, in the process, the small town values of Bedford Falls would have been transmogrified by the greedy schemes of Mr. Potter (Lionel Barrymore), the insatiable and corrupt banker who harkens to the pre-converted Mr. Scrooge.